The 1908 Eastwoods Brickworks Accident

 “A Deed of Heroism.
 On another page we give an account, accompanied by a portrait of the chief actor, of an exceedingly brave deed performed last Saturday week by a young man resident at Woburn Sands, named George Harry Smith.
 Deeds of heroism are by no means rare in the annals of industrialism, and whenever they occur they never fail, to arouse the admiration of all true men and women.
 Every man may be potentially a hero, but the opportunity is not given to every one to prove his ability to perform heroic deeds.
 It may be that many of the workmates of the poor fellow who was so terribly injured would have cheerfully faced death to release him from his agonising position, but the opportunity was not theirs, it was Smith’s, and right nobly did he avail himself of it.
 Let us not, therefore, be grudging in our appreciation of his conduct, giving honour where it is so richly deserved.
 With the object of making Smith a recognition in the form of some permanent memento of his bravery, we have been asked to open a fund, to which readers are invited to contribute.
 Contributions may be sent direct to the office of this paper, to Mr. A. G. Ellingham, Woburn Sands, or Mr. Mason, Manager of the Brickworks, Russell Street, Woburn Sands.
 They will be duly acknowledged in these columns.
 It is intended to form a small local committee to take charge of the arrangements, and to that end a public meeting will shortly be called, notice of which will be given in due course.”

-Unfortunately, Griffin died of his injuries even before the inquest could take place.
+Unfortunately, Griffin later died of his injuries.
 The Leighton Buzzard Observer, 10th November 1908:

 The jury viewed the body and afterwards went to the works and inspected the kilns.
 The first witness was Annie Griffin, mother of deceased, who said his age was twenty-eight.
 He was not insured, and was not a member of any club.